lizhanmit/learning-notes/java-note/java-note.md

 Fragmentation: The separation of unused memory into separate holes.

 - **Internal fragmentation** occurs when a portion of an allocated memory block is unused.
-For example, a program may request an array of size 1000, but only use the first 100 cells of this array. **A runtime environment can not do much to reduce internal fragmentation.**
+For example, a program may request an array of size 1000, but only use the first 100 cells of this array. **A runtime environment cannot do much to reduce internal fragmentation.**
 - **External fragmentation** occurs when there is a significant amount of unused memory between several contiguous blocks of allocated memory. **The runtime environment should allocate memory in a way to try to reduce external fragmentation.**

 #### Memory Allocation Algorithms